 What most people don't know: The discipline already has a long tradition as a competitive sport.
 Already in 1893, the first races took place in Germany.
 In the following years, the competitions were popular primarily as military patrol runs.
 Between 1924 and 1948 the sport was even Olympic.

-Here are the biggest, most famous and hardest ski touring races in the world, which every ambitious ski mountaineer secretly dreams of.
+Here are the biggest, most famous and hardest ski race in the world, which every ambitious ski mountaineer secretly dreams of.
 A list to marvel at, cheer on and participate in.

 The "Patrouille des Glaciers" is the largest ski mountaineering race in the world.
 The legendary competition was held for the first time in 1943 and originally served to test the Swiss troops.
 The race is still organized by the Swiss Army and takes place every two years.
 Lastly 4,800 participants fought for victory in three-strand teams on the 53 kilometre route from Zermatt to Verbier.